-If you are looking for something to scare your guests at your Halloween party, then a living mannequin is just the ticket.
-Great for parties, museums or themed attractions, mannequin man can take the place of one of your exhibits or simply become a new one.
+If you are looking for something to surprise if not scare your guests at your Halloween party, then a living mannequin is just the ticket.
+A great addition for parties, museums or themed attractions, a living mannequin can take the place of one of your exhibits or simply become a new one at your Halloween event.
 The reactions are fantastic and will leave a lasting memory with your guests.

 On the night of October 31st they celebrated Samhain, when it was believed that the ghosts of the dead returned to earth.
 They would leave food and wine on their doorstep to keep the spirits at bay.
 They would also wear masks when the left their homes so they would be mistaken as ghosts